loginom/loginom-help-en-omegat/data/visualization/cluster-profiles/README.md

 4. **[Toolbar](./toolbar.md)** provides configuration of the displayed data.
 5. **[Detailing](./details.md)** shows the source data set data filtered by the clusters selected in the *Main table*.

 > Note: Sizes of *Filtration panel*, *Cluster comparison panel* and *Detailing* can be changed by dragging the separator line with the left mouse button.
-The area will be hidden by double clicking the separator line or single clicking the middle part of the line.
+The area will be hidden by double clicking on the separator line or single clicking on the middle part of the line.